The Honourable Schoolboy: Characters

+Reception

+In 1977, the novel won the Gold Dagger award for the best crime novel of the year and the James Tait Black Memorial Prize.

+Some reviewers criticised the book's length including Clive James in the New York Review.

 Adaptations

 Jonathan Powell, producer of Tinker, Tailor, Soldier, Spy (1979), said the BBC considered producing The Honourable Schoolboy but a production in Southeast Asia was considered prohibitively expensive and therefore the BBC instead adapted the third novel of the Karla Trilogy, Smiley's People (1979), which was broadcast in 1982.

 In 1983 the BBC adapted The Honourable Schoolboy to radio; Martin Jarvis played Jerry Westerby and Peter Vaughan played George Smiley.
 A subsequent BBC radio adaptation, first broadcast in 2010 in the Classic Serial slot, featured Simon Russell Beale as George Smiley and Hugh Bonneville as Jerry Westerby, as part of Radio 4's year-long project to adapt all eight Smiley novels.